hashicorp/terraform-provider-azurerm/website/docs/r/notification_hub.html.markdown

 * `id` - The ID of the Notification Hub.

+The following attributes are exported only if there is an authorization rule named `DefaultFullSharedAccessSignature` which is created automatically by Azure.

+* `default_primary_connection_string` - The primary connection string for the authorization rule `DefaultFullSharedAccessSignature`.

+* `default_primary_key` - The primary access key for the authorization rule `DefaultFullSharedAccessSignature`.

+* `default_secondary_connection_string` - The secondary connection string for the authorization rule `DefaultFullSharedAccessSignature`.

+* `default_secondary_key` - The secondary access key for the authorization rule `DefaultFullSharedAccessSignature`.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions: